sdqali/microjournal/README.md

 microjournal safekeep
 ```

-This would commit all the entries in the entries/ directroy along with
-with the config.yml file, and push to the remote.
+This would commit all the entries in the entries/ directroy, and push to the remote.